yersj/diploma-project-sducisco/README.md

 ## User stories

- -Ayan has retake from Computer Networks.
+ +Ayan has retake from Computer Networks.
 Now he is upgrading his Computer Networks using this site.
- -Berik wants to work on computer network sphere and now he is developing his knowledge using this site.
+ +Berik wants to work on computer network sphere and now he is developing his knowledge using this site.
- -Daulet is cisco teacher.
+ +Daulet is cisco teacher.
 To teach students, he takes tasks and presentations from this site.
- -Beknur got ready to final exams solving tasks and watching presentations on this site.
+ +Beknur got ready to final exams solving tasks and watching presentations on this site.

 ## Sitemap, Page descriptions